I was inspired to write this post after reading Dr Christian Jarrett’s article over on Wired. It’s a really good piece. It doesn’t go far enough.

 I just rewired your brain.
 If we had sufficiently advanced neuroscientific techniques I could watch the patterns of synapses firing differently now that you’ve got that new piece of learning under your belt.
 So what?

 Knowing that the brain is the place where learning takes place doesn’t make anything more real.
 Just as two brains being ‘wired’ differently doesn’t tell us anything about how they got that way.
 Perhaps they just have lived different lives.
 Or perhaps they were hard-wired differently because of their genetics.
-(Clue, it’s always an interplay of the two.)
+(Clue, it’s pseudo-always an interplay of the two.)